 Not only that but, regularly check in with colleagues and ensure that people benefit from the interaction.
 They can interact even though they’re not seeing coworkers face-to-face.

 Remote working has been thrust upon many employers and employees.
-There are challenges but there are also advantages.
+There are challenges for managing remote teams but there are also advantages.

 What other tips would you use to make your remote team thrive today and beyond?